scidsg/project-info/hush-line/whitepaper-draft.md

 ## 9. External Collaboration
 Like the audits above, we worked with OTF's SUA Lab and engaged with Plaintext and Ura Creative to improve our homepage's visual design and content at hushline.app.

 ### 9.1.
-Content Design
+Content and Visual Design Improvements

-In Q2-2023, we worked with Plaintext Design to help us think through how we communicate using our homepage [^94][^95].
-The key takeaways were to bring greater density to the interface and more concrete language in the heading of our intro section.
+In Q2-2023, Hush Line collaborated with Plaintext Design to enhance its user experience and interface.
+Key insights and implementations from this collaboration, led by Scott Jenson, include:

+- **Enhanced User Focus:** The message field has been emphasized as the primary focus, ensuring users clearly understand their primary action: typing a message.
+- **Improved Visibility:** Key elements like the 'TO' field have been made more prominent for better user comfort and assurance.
+- **Streamlined Layout:** The web layout has been tightened for compactness and clarity, making essential information more accessible.
+- **Refined Visual Elements:** Visuals have been reevaluated and resized to highlight key points effectively.
+- **Segmented Audience Focus:** Clear, concise sections for different user groups such as Journalists, Educators, and Workplaces have been created, each with specific, relevant information.
+- **Simplified Setup and Security Features:** The ease of setting up Hush Line and its security features, like 'Privacy by Default' and 'Encrypted Email Notifications', are prominently displayed.

+These improvements significantly enhance Hush Line's usability and visual appeal, making it more intuitive and reassuring for users.

 ### 9.2.
 Visual Design [IN-PROGRESS]
 In Q4-2023, we worked with Ura Creative to assist in developing Hush Line's visual identity, including illustrations, iconography, identity, and marketing assets [^96].

 ## 10. Documentation

-Hush Line aims to write straightforward documentation for non-technical users [^97].
+The Hush Line Field Manual offers comprehensive guidance for users, encompassing installation, usage, and best practices.
+The manual is designed to be accessible for users with varying levels of technical expertise, ensuring a wide range of individuals and organizations can leverage Hush Line effectively [^97]. .

+- **Installation Options:** Detailed instructions for setting up Hush Line on personal servers, Raspberry Pi devices, and virtual private servers (VPS) are provided.
+- **Usage Guidelines:** Clear steps for sending and receiving messages securely, ensuring confidentiality and trustworthiness in communications.
+- **Handling Files:** Procedures for secure file management, addressing concerns about data privacy and integrity.
+- **Versatility for Various Users:** Tailored advice for different user groups, including journalists, educators, and employers, to utilize Hush Line in their specific contexts.

+For a detailed walkthrough and additional resources, refer to the [Hush Line Field Manual](https://scidsg.github.io/hushline-docs/book/intro.html).

 ## 11. Support Model
 While Hush Line is free and open-source software, we recognize the need for financial support for our contributors and professional support for the product.
 We've set up multiple channels for support, including: